 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 - 4.10.a.
-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
-(Core) - 4.10.b.
-Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement. ^(Core) - 4.10.c.
-Maintenance of skills in the primary specialty or other aspects of procedural dermatology beyond micrographic surgery and dermatologic oncology should be limited to one half-day per week. ^(Core)
+Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.

+(Detail) - 4.10.b.
+The program director is responsible for determining the duration of the clinical experiences for fellows on all rotations.
+(Core)